altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 "But they are still less than 10,000 strong."<br/>
 "They have sent detachments to the northern and eastern front…"<br/>
 "But the soldiers working directly under the Madam Généralissime are limited in number, right?"<br/>
-"I heard that scrawny strategist say there were plans to “increase the number of regulars”."<br/>
+"I heard that scrawny strategist say there were plans to "increase the number of regulars"."<br/>
 "Alright, let’s give it a try!"<br/>
 It seems that the commander of the Eighth Army was less popular than expected.<br/>
 There wasn’t anyone concerned with Rockhoward’s punishment, lest those who plead to reduce his sentence.
 Most of the officers left the courtyard.<br/>
 The majority of them were planning to transfer to the Fourth Army.<br/>
 Only a few elderly men were left.<br/>
-Frank asked:
+Frank asked:<br/>
 "What are your plans?"<br/>
 "Ehh… We are past the age of seeking fame and fortune, so we will just retire back to our hometown.
 If the current Emperor requires our services, we will still offer him our swords."<br/>
 "I’m impressed by your sense of loyalty."<br/>